-It is never a step by step walk through the stages of grief.
+It is never a step-by-step process to walk through the stages of grief.

-Sadness/Depression-In the stage of sadness/depression we have really begun to recognize the seriousness of the changes.
-Like the name indicates, this stage is the sadness of facing the losses.
+In the stage of sadness/depression, we have really begun to recognize the seriousness of the changes.
+As the name indicates, this stage is the sadness of facing the losses.
 Give yourself permission to be sad.
 Give others this same permission.

-Acceptance-Grief is acceptance and the opportunity implements healthy options.
+Grief is acceptance and the opportunity to implement healthy options.
 This is where you can get creative about how to manage the ongoing situation.

 This is a great experiment for all of us.
 Recognize that you and others will not go through the stages in any kind of order, but that each day will be some or all of the stages.
 It is normal to feel that you are in a good place one day, and find yourself angry later that week.
 Grief is never simple.

 Lastly, we need to all lower our expectations.
 No one knows the answers, no one has been through this.
 There are medical professionals who are working as hard as they can.
 Our role is to do the best we can in our role.